Confused, frustrated, terrified, overworked and under-appreciated are some of the ways

 the clinical realm, working with patients under the supervision of residents and attending

 physicians.
-They cover all the medical blocks and often decide their specialty area in
+They cover all the medical blocks and often decide their specialty area this year.

-To prepare incoming third-years, many graduating medical students take a moment
+To prepare incoming students, many graduating medical students take a moment

 to write a letter imparting advice and wisdom to help ease the transition.